Zoran Krasić: First three terms (2003–08)

-Krasić received the tenth position on the SRS's list in the 2007 parliamentary election and was given a mandate for a third term when the party won eighty-one seats.14 February 2007 legislature, National Assembly of the Republic of Serbia, accessed 5 March 2017.
+Krasić received the tenth position on the SRS's list in the 2007 parliamentary election and was given a mandate for a third term when the party won eighty-one seats.
 The Radicals once again won the greatest number of seats in the assembly, fell short of a majority, and served in opposition.
-Krasić held the same committee memberships as in the previous parliament, although he was by this time no longer deputy chair of the legislative committee.
+Krasić held the same committee memberships as in the previous parliament, except that he was by this time no longer deputy chair of the legislative committee.